II. A Routes in the North - West Region of the Country

 About 2 km after Mezdra, on the road segment from Vratsa to Mezdra, you will find a nice hotel, near road E 79, and swimming pool, unfortunately the pool water is not thermal.
 The restaurant in the hotel is relatively expensive.
 Be aware there are 2 - 3 very unpleasant kilometers between Mezdra and Rebarkovo.

-To avoid this very unpleasant road section, you can pedal:From Vratsa to Pavolche to Chelopek to Lyutibrod.
+Route b: the last opportunity to avoid trafic and miss Mezdra, you can pedal:From Vratsa to Pavolche to Chelopek to Lyutibrod.
 I do recommend it!

 Sector II.
 A - 8. a